bytebase/bytebase.com/content/docs/administration/environment-policy/backup-schedule-policy.md

 </HintBlock>

-`Owner` or `DBA` can configure the backup schedule policy for a particular environment from the "Environment" detail page:
+`Workspace Admin` or `DBA` can configure the backup schedule policy for a particular environment from the "Environment" detail page:

 ![env-backup-configure](/content/docs/disaster-recovery/backup/env-backup-configure.webp)